ryanoZphoto/thebuild/README.md

 Static site for Wild West Wall Art showcasing metal, acrylic, and canvas prints with PayPal checkout.

+For a full developer walkthrough of the codebase (file-by-file, what to edit, build system, and image conventions), see `DEV_README.md`.

 ### How the checkout works
 - **Dynamic PayPal SDK loading**: `index.html` loads the PayPal JS SDK at runtime and renders buttons only after the SDK finishes loading.
 This prevents race conditions and fixes “paypal is not defined”.
 - **Live-only environment**: The page always loads the SDK with the configured Live client ID.
 No sandbox fallback is used.